jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 * `.slider(title, value=None)`
     The `value` is optional - it will set the starting position of the slider.
     Sliders can receive a `change` parameter.
+    Sliders can receive a `label` parameter - boolean to use the label's title or text to display.

 | Parameter | Data type | Default | Description |
 | --------- | --------- | ------- | ------------|